Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: SEMI-BLIND RECEIVERS

 \subsection{PARAFAC-Based Receiver}

-The received signal model in (\ref{Eq:Fundamental Equation}) involves three unknown system matrices, namely, the static channel matrix $\ma{H}$ linking the \ac{BD-RIS} and the BS, the block-dependent channel matrix $\ma{G}_i$ linking the UT and \ac{BD-RIS}, and the symbol matrix $\ma{X}$.
+The received signal model in (\ref{Eq:Fundamental Equation}) involves three unknown system matrices, namely the static channel matrix $\ma{H}$ linking the \ac{BD-RIS} and the BS, the block-dependent channel matrix $\ma{G}_i$ linking the UT and \ac{BD-RIS}, and the symbol matrix $\ma{X}$.
+Note that the vectorized version of the received signal in frame-$i$ block-$k$ is